changgge/IMDb/README.md

 ## Usage

 Use work.py and dataSupport.py to crawl, clean and store data to SQL.

 This process has been done, and the results are in mydb.db

+Cached results will be stored in cache.json if you re-run the scraping process.

 Use app.py to see flask charts displayed on a temporary website (link will be shown in the terminal when you execute the file).